KhronosDevelopment/KDKit/src/ReplicatedFirst/KDKit/GUI/README.md

 GIF:
 (coming soon)

 Isn't that amazing?
 3 lines of button code for all that?
 Yeah.
 I'm not kidding, this is the only code required to make this work.
+See the module level [README](./Button) for more details.